SUPERFERRY II Tribute and Moments of Trip

 A view of the alley leading to the ship's cabins in Deck 7.
 Popular during her spell on the Ostend-Dover line, their role has diminished in Greece, due to the ship primarily operating as a day ferry.
 However, they are occasionally booked by passengers.
 Two cabins are considered to be very luxurious, and are named 'Andros' and 'Mykonos' as a tribute to the two islands of the Cyclades.

-After having seen all of the ship's indoor areas, now it was time to check the outdoor areas.
+After having seen all of the ship's indoor areas, I proceeded to check the outdoor areas.
 Here is the starboard side outdoor alley in Deck 6, which located right below the ship's lifeboats.

 I then headed to Deck 7, which has a sun deck located in the ship's stern.
 It features many white chairs and tables.